notshi/ladiesofcodeleeds/meetups/2018-january/readme.md

 _Edafe is a consultant data scientist with over 20 years of experience using data, modern statistical data science methods and data analysis skills to solve real world problems._

-_She want to see the industry truly embrace its potential by embracing a wider cross-section of people._
+_She wants to see the industry truly embrace its potential by embracing a wider cross-section of people._

 -----